aws-solutions-library-samples/guidance-for-vibe-coding-with-aws-mcp-servers/README.md

 pnpm docs:init
 ```

-The documentation will be available at `http://localhost:4321`. **Open this URL and follow the detailed setup instructions** in the participant guide for prerequisites installation and environment configuration.
+The documentation will be available at `http://localhost:4321`. **Open this URL and follow the detailed setup instructions** in the participant guide.

 **Important:** After starting the documentation server, navigate to:

+1. **"Prerequisites"** - Complete installation of all required tools (Python, uv, AWS CLI, CDK CLI, Docker, AI assistants, etc.)
-1. **"Setup your own development environment"** - Follow the complete deployment instructions
+2. **"Setup your own development environment"** - Deploy AWS infrastructure (Mock APIs, AgentCore Agent, MCP Server)
-2. **"Setup up your IDE Extensions"** - Configure your AI development tools
+3. **"Setup up your IDE Extensions"** - Configure your AI development tools and MCP servers

-These sections provide comprehensive guidance for deploying the infrastructure and configuring your development environment.
+These sections provide comprehensive step-by-step guidance for prerequisites installation, infrastructure deployment, and environment configuration.
 Once complete, you'll be ready to begin the workshop activities.

 ## Deployment Validation